GILLES T. LACOMBE IN RANDOM ORDER BY J.A. HARDRING

 At the École des Arts appliqués he trained in the studio of Serge Mouille before continues his studies at the environmental research teaching unit of the Beaux Arts.

 Graduating in social metrology and practicing the hummingbird theory, he extracted almost eight kilograms of crude oil from the 1,500 tons spilled by the Gironde on the Brittany cost.
-The quality of his performance as the bear in the puppet theatre of the empty swimming pool in Parma led to his appointment as a gorilla-binder in Sheepplugs and then as a fire operator in the Space Art group.
+The quality of his performance as the bear in on the marionette Theatre of the empty swimming pool in Parma led to his appointment as a gorilla-binder in Sheepplugs and then as a fire operator in the Space Art group.
 As chief architect of works undertaken at the French Ministry of Overseas Departments and Territories, he made a radical contribution to the site, both architecturally and in terms of the organisation of the renovation works.

 Armand Gatti’s The Passion of General Franco was a bombshell, Dante and Buenaventura were to change the course of his life.
 He abandoned the role of the naked dancer in Paradise Now to perform as the helmeted liquidator in an abandoned dairy in the village of La Hague in Normandy.